-Item Name Symbol Description WRL Virtual Walls Enable Indicator [\(\frac{\frac{1}{2}}{2}\) Indicates that one or more virtual walls are defined.
-WRL Virtual Walls 121 ndicates the boom tip is within 6 m (20 ft) of a virtual wall that has een set.
-6 Warning Indicator The warning buzzer slowly beeps when the boom tip is within 6 m (20 ft) of a virtual wall and changes to a fast beep when the boom tip is within 1.5 m (5 ft) of a virtual wall.
-WRL Virtual Walls Stop Indicator Indicates the boom tip is at a virtual wall that has been set.
-The warning buzzer is on (constant).
-Tunning.
-For cranes that are equipped with the WRL Lock Out Function, the telescope out, boom down, and swing left or swing right crane functions are locked out.
-7 Two-Wheel Drive/Four-Wheel Drive Indicates the transmission is shifted to two-wheel high range. , Indicator :闰: Indicates the transmission is shifted to four-wheel low range
+Item Name Symbol Description WRL Virtual Walls Enable Indicator \F Indicates that one or more virtual walls are defined.
+WRL Virtual Walls Indicates the boom tip is within 6 m (20 ft) of a virtual wall that has been set.
+6 Warning Indicator Indicates the boom tip is within 6 m (20 ft) of a virtual wall that has WRL Virtual Walls Stop Indicator 7 telescope out, boom down, and swing left or swing right crane 7 Two-Wheel Drive/Four-Wheel Drive Indicates the transmission is shifted to two-wheel high range. , Indicator :闰: Indicates the transmission is shifted to four-wheel low range